Fall-2025-COMP163/project-2-nxssabear/README.md

 Distinct damage formulas for each class, emphasizing RPG character variety.

 Critical hit system for the Rogue, adding unpredictability and flavor.

-These additions expand the system beyond requirements and make each character feel unique.

 # 📝 Notes